isaiahnields/BusinessClassifier/README.md

 ## Purpose

 The BusinessClassifier program is designed to categorize businesses using Google and Yelp data.
-It was origionally built in order to facilitate and automate the classification of merchants who use iMobile3's point-of-sale and marketplace software.
+It was originally built in order to facilitate and automate the classification of merchants who use iMobile3's point-of-sale and marketplace software.
 The data produced by this algorithm was manually translated to SIC codes for iMobile3's internal classification purposes.

 ## Compatibility